Chesley V. Morton: Early years and education

 Chesley V. Morton Jr. was born in Miami, Florida, on August 21, 1951, to Chesley V. Morton Sr. and Anne Morton (née Morton – unrelated).
-In 1953, Morton Sr. moved the family to Fort Lauderdale where he established a law practice.
+In 1953, his father moved the family to Fort Lauderdale where he established a law practice.
 Morton attended Broward County schools.
 While studying in Prague, Czechoslovakia, in 1968, he and other American students were among the first foreigners evacuated after the military invasion of that country by the Warsaw Pact.
 He graduated from Nova High School (Davie, Florida) in 1969 and was accepted to Florida State University, majoring in Broadcast Communications.
 After graduation, he worked for the Florida Public Broadcasting Service program Today in the Legislature covering political events as still photographer and TV cameraman.
 In 1976 he moved to Atlanta, Georgia, where he attended Woodrow Wilson College of Law, later transferring to Atlanta Law School.
 While attending night law school, Morton worked as a paralegal, and later served as a Deputy Sheriff in Gwinnett County, Georgia.

 Morton married in 1986 and divorced in 1990.
 The couple had one child.
 Since 1985 he has worked as a stockbroker and as a securities industry arbitrator for the dispute resolution forums of the New York Stock Exchange and the National Association of Securities Dealers (NASD now FINRA).

 Georgia House of Representatives

 Morton was elected to four terms in the Georgia General Assembly beginning in 1983, serving as State Representative from the 47th District for eight years.
 The district included portions of Chamblee, Doraville, Tucker, and unincorporated DeKalb County.
 He was a member of the Agriculture and Consumer Affairs, Banks and Banking, and Regulated Beverages committees.
-During his tenure, he was the ranking republican on the Agriculture and Consumer Affairs committee.
+During his tenure, he was the ranking Republican on the Agriculture and Consumer Affairs committee.
 In November 1989, Representative Morton served as an official foreign observer during the independence election in Namibia, held under the auspices of the United Nations Transition Assistance Group (UNTAG), which monitored the election of members of the Constituent Assembly.
 The work of foreign observers helped to ensure that the elections were certified as free and fair by the UN Special Representative, Martti Ahtisaari.